Snjkmr162/Netflix_vs_Prime_Analysis/README.md

 Netflix is building a global content platform.
 Prime Video is consolidating around English-speaking markets with a library that is aging faster.

----

-## ⏳ Part 2 — Coming Soon

-Reddit API access is currently pending.
-Part 2 will add:

-- Audience sentiment analysis using VADER and TextBlob
-- Topic modeling (LDA) on r/netflix and r/primevideo
-- Word clouds showing what audiences love vs complain about on each platform
-- A qualitative narrative layer on top of this quantitative foundation

----

 ## 🔧 Tech Stack